vrandall66/front-end-submissions-public/1801/mod-4/palette-picker/daniela-carey.md

 This feels like a gnarly method and so many nested callbacks - there is likely a better way to refactor but I felt time-crunched so I just made it work and didn't go back to it.

+Also, I did not have time to do error handling or any try/catches on my fetch calls, so I'm not super proud of that.

 #### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.

 Palette Picker is running on 3000